All About Emerald Rings

 Suzanne Sachs

-Suzanne has always believed vintage rings can change lives.
-She's been in the jewelry industry for over 35 years, working with vintage jewelers, diamond dealers, diamond cutters, and gemologists.
+Suzanne has been in the jewelry industry for over 40 years, working with vintage jewelers, diamond dealers, diamond cutters, and gemologists.
 Suzanne started Artdecodiamonds in 2000 and understood the demand for vintage rings throughout the world.
 She ultimately started VintageDiamondRing.com in 2014, and understands each vintage ring is a reflection of you – your history, your relationships, your style, your elegance and is honored to have the opportunity to help you showcase your flair in a unique and exquisite way.